 Seminal Ancient Texts

 Directly examining the works of Plato (the Republic), Aristotle (the Politics), Thomas Aquinas (Questions on Law), Machiavelli (The Prince and the Discourses on Livy), Hobbes (Leviathan), Locke (Second Treatise on Government), Rousseau (On the Social Contract), Mill (On Liberty), and Marx (The Communist Manifesto and selections from Capital), seminar participants seek to understand how political philosophy shapes the institutions of government.
-The major texts of the history of political thought raise questions about the design of political and social orders.
-Students explore the ways in which these great thinkers have responded to the particular political problems of their day, and the ways in which they contribute to a broader view of human goods and needs, the concepts of justice and democracy, and the proper relationship of the individual to the state.
+These major texts from the history of political thought raise questions about the design of political and social orders.
+Students explore the ways in which these great thinkers responded to the particular political problems of their day, and the ways in which they contributed to a broader view of human goods and needs, the concepts of justice and democracy, and the proper relationship of the individual to the state.
 Throughout the semester, students build a lexicon of political thought and write weekly essays in response to prompts on the reading material.

-This course introduces economic thought from an Islamic perspective by examining the competing views of humanity and nature that are reflected in Islamic and secular approaches to production, consumption, and exchange.
-The course begins with an analysis of the spiritual significance of production in traditional Islamic thought and its implications for the link between ethics and economics in consumption and exchange.
+A Muslim perspective on economic thought takes into account the competing views of humanity and nature reflected in Islamic and secular approaches to matters of production, consumption, and exchange.
+This course, therefore, begins with an analysis of the spiritual significance of production in traditional Islamic thought and its implications for the link between ethics and economics in consumption and exchange.
 Students then study the sequential secularization of the sciences of nature, production, and exchange in the West, which elevated economics as an independent discipline in the eighteenth century.
-Finally, students consider the effect of the secularization of neoclassical economics, particularly its theory of consumption, which replaces needs with wants and reduces values to tastes
+Finally, students consider the effect of the secularization of neoclassical economics, particularly its theory of consumption, which replaces needs with wants and reduces values to tastes.